dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

    single: warnings; linking with serious warnings
    single: linking; by ignoring serious warnings

-Controlling the compiler’s treatment of warnings
+Controlling the compiler's treatment of warnings
 ------------------------------------------------

 We have seen that serious warnings are caused by code that, if executed,